Events at the National Botanic Gardens, Kilmacurragh

 Workshops and Activities for Children

-Choose from a selection of free trails at the Visitor Centre and embark on a self-guided discovery of the wonderful plants and glasshouses on display in the Gardens.
-Trails available include 'Plant Partners', which explores the amazing interactions between plants and animals, and 'Sense-ation', which encourages children to explore the Gardens using their senses.
+Choose from a selection of free trails at the Visitor Centre and embark on a self-guided discovery of the wonderful plants on display in the Gardens and glasshouses.
+Trails available include:

 Children’s Art Camp

 - 'Plant Partners' Discover the amazing interactions between plants and animals